AntaresSimulatorTeam/antares-xpansion/docs/developer-guide/2-problem-modification.md

 # Modification of problems to introduce investment variables

 ## Python orchestrator `get_names`
-Before changing .mps file, a post processing of `antares-solver` created files must be done.
+Before changing the .mps file, a post-processing of the files created by `antares-solver` must be done.

 The goal is to produce a file `mps.txt` file containing each .mps with his associated variables.txt file (containing the column ID for variable at specific time step).
 ```
 problem-1-1-20210713-163528.mps variables-1-1-20210713-163528.txt constraints-1-1-20210713-163528.txt
 ```
 >Note:
-> constraints.txt file are stil defined in the file but not used in later steps
+> `constraints.txt` file are still defined in the file but not used in later steps

 `area-<mc_year>-<week>-<timestamp>.txt` file produced by `antares-solver` is also copied as `area.txt`.